-The glorious gardens of Cornwall attract thousands of visitors every year, and for good reason.
+The glorious gardens of Cornwall attract thousands of visitors every year, and for very good reason.

 Offering spectacular year-round blooms, and exotic sub-tropical species from around the world, many collected by intrepid Victorian plant hunters in the 19th century, Cornwall’s gardens are magical playgrounds for kids and grownups alike.
 Here are a few of our personal favourites: